Trashytalk/piwardrive/docs/web_ui.rst

 available the frontend connects to ``/ws/status`` to receive live updates without polling.

+Plugin widgets stored under ``~/.config/piwardrive/plugins`` are also detected.
+The new ``/plugins`` route lists the discovered classes so the web UI can show them.

 The ``/config`` endpoint now allows the web UI to modify settings on the device.
 Each option is rendered as a simple form field and saved back to ``config.json`` via a POST request.
 Changes take effect on the next reload.